vacuumlabs/tribal-components-ui/README.md

     Invariant Violation: Tried to register two views with the same name LottieAnimationView
     ```
   - possibly use same version as in this project, but then https://github.com/expo/expo/issues/4835#issuecomment-508932818
+  - in code -> // TODO colorFilters not supported
 - `@react-native-community/netinfo`
   - ```
     RNCNetInfo.getCurrentState got 2 arguments, expected 3